Check with your unit coordinator or supervisor which style you're required to use.

 Referencing styles contain many more rules, about every detail of references.
-When using a style you must apply it correctly and consistently - every period, comma and space matters.
+When using a style you must apply it correctly and consistently - every period, comma and space matter.

 We use referencing styles to help readers.
-Because referencing styles tell you to write books/journal articles/websites slightly differently, a reader can see what kind of source each reference is.
+Because referencing styles request that you enter the information for books, journal articles or websites slightly differently, a reader can identify which type of source each reference represents.
 Because the parts of the reference (author, title, year etc) are written in a specific order, readers know, for example, which part is the article title, or the journal title.

 The UWA Library has created guides for the most commonly used styles at UWA.